jellyfangs/messenger-bot-tutorial/README.md

-reating your own Facebook Messenger bot in 15 minutes
+🤖  Creating your own Facebook Messenger bot in 15 minutes

 Facebook recently opened up their Messenger platform to enable bots to respond and have conversations with users through Facebook Apps and on Facebook Pages.